openshift/openshift-origin-design/conventions/documentation/quick-starts.md

   * Note that regardless of where the quick start idea originates, quick starts should always be a part of an epic.
   * **Team responsible:** Product Management; UXD Design; possibly UXD Research
   * **Time frame:** Before epic prioritization
   * **Definition of done:** Product Management, UXD Design, UXD Research, and any other groups in this step agree on the product area to prioritize for a quick start.
+Epics are created in the relevant development project.
 2. Plan user flows and interaction design.
 (Optional)
   * UXD Designer, UXD Content Strategist, and CCS Content Strategist and/or Writer meet with Product Manager to determine the quick start’s goal and where we need to reduce friction or confusion in completing some tasks.
   * Collaborate on what the ideal user flow would look like.
 For example, what are the tasks and the sub tasks that users need to do in order to complete the quick start?